The future of hot desking in the new workplace

 Hot desking encourages connection, creativity, and collaboration between teams when it works well.
 It can lead to serendipitous encounters and break down hierarchies, with different departments and junior and senior staff sitting side by side.

-An office set up for hot desking will usually have a clear desk policy, and studies show that an uncluttered workspace is good for productivity.
+An office set up will usually have a clear desk policy, and studies show that an uncluttered workspace is good for productivity.
 No more messy piles of paper, Post-It notes and dirty cups.
-And because it works with fewer desks, hot desking can cut real estate costs, as well as freeing up space for breakout rooms or relaxation areas.
+And because it works with fewer desks, cut real estate costs, as well as freeing up space for breakout rooms or relaxation areas.

 On the downside, it can take extra time to find a desk without clear indication whether a desk is available or not.
 In a post-Covid world, employees will need to be able to locate clean desks easily in order to feel safe and confident when hot desking.
 Also without an overview of where everybody is sitting, you may waste time searching for your colleagues – a 5-minute chat with a co-worker could involve a half-hour mission to track them down.